Health risk awareness

 - incorrect handling and storage—needles and some other equipment need to remain sterile.

-Some people may react to ingredients contained in products that are used for some treatments.
+Some people may react to ingredients contained in products that are used for some services.
 Allergic reactions may range from mild to severe.
-If you are prone to reactions check the composition of any creams or inks that may be used as part of a procedure.
+If you are prone to reactions check the composition of any creams or inks that may be used as part of a service.

 Some people react to the metals contained in jewellery used for piercings, or to ingredients in some tattoo inks.
 You can ask your tattooist to do a skin test of the inks they plan to use, to check for reactions.
 If you have a reaction, consult your doctor.

-People with exposed tattoos, or any exposed areas that have undergone skin treatments should be very aware of sun safety:
+People with exposed tattoos, or any exposed areas of the skin that have undergone work should be very aware of sun safety:

-- tattoo pigment can mask skin changes, including the appearance of pigmented lesions (skin cancers) which may delay treatment
+- tattoo pigment can mask skin changes, including the appearance of pigmented lesions (skin cancers) which may delay applications

-- any treatment that involves exposing layers of skin (for example chemical peels, dermal abrasions, or tattoo removal) can increase the risk of sun exposure.
+- any service that involves exposing layers of skin (for example chemical peels, dermal abrasions, or tattoo removal) can increase the risk of sun exposure.

 Some of these activities are regulated in Queensland, while others are not.
 Some of the relevant laws are being reviewed so that they keep up with what is happening in the industry.

-The laws that regulate body art, beauty therapy or other personal appearance products, procedures or equipment are mostly covered by 3 pieces of legislation:
+The laws that regulate body art, beauty therapy or other personal appearance products, services or equipment are mostly covered by 3 pieces of legislation:

-- Body art and personal appearance services regulation
+- Body art and personal appears services regulation

 - Medicines and poisons legislation and information